gamerdude36524/Discord-UNDERTALE-Fonts/README.md

 # Discord UNDERTALE Fonts
-A collection of UNDERTALE / DELTARUNE fonts for Revenge.
+A collection of fonts for Revenge.

 Original fonts made by [Haley Wakamatsu on Behance](https://behance.net/JapanYoshi), links are below.